Skip to main content

 The YouTube content strategy documentation makes a related point: a channel's growth depends on consistent, structured output that serves a defined audience — not just volume.
 I had volume.
 I did not have structure aimed at a defined outcome.

-What questions do builders ask when diagnosing a stalled membership site?
+What should builders ask when diagnosing a stalled membership site?

 How do I know if my membership site has a content problem or a traffic problem?
 If you have traffic arriving but no conversions, the problem is almost always content or trust — the destination is not delivering on the promise.
 If you have no traffic, the funnel has not started yet.
 In my case, I had both: thin YouTube presence and an empty membership library.
 Fixing one without the other would not have moved the number.